cucapra/caiman/docs/paper_tutorial.md

 termination), and the recursive call itself, all satisfying the constraints given by the higher-level specification.

-Fortunately we can liberally use explication to help with ignoring the details and focusing on the "interesting" pieces of this function.
+Fortunately, we can liberally use explication to help with ignoring the details and focusing on the "interesting" pieces of this function.
 We start by stating that the `result_ref` value we passed in is written in each branch: